17 Dates and times

 In R, when you subtract two dates, you get a difftime object:

-A difftime class object records a time span of seconds, minutes, hours, days, or weeks.
+class object records a time span of seconds, minutes, hours, days, or weeks.
 This ambiguity can make difftimes a little painful to work with, so lubridate provides an alternative which always uses seconds: the duration.

 Durations come with a bunch of convenient constructors: